Extended Producer Responsibility (EPR) for textiles

 Your textile EPR partner

-Our unique global footprint and end-to-end service offering means that we can support you with all aspects of Textiles EPR including data management, take-back and digital product passports.
+Our unique footprint and end-to-end service offering means that we can support you with all aspects of Textiles EPR including data management, take-back and digital product passports.
 Making us your reliable long-term Textiles EPR partner.

 Book a Textile EPR Impact assessment here